shawkui/shawkui.github.io/_pages/about.md

 ## 2022
 * [2022-09-19] One paper gets accepted by **NeurIPS 2022 Datasets and Benchmarks Track**, in close collaboration with our team in SCLBD.
 * [2022-06-28] We release **BackdoorBench**: a comprehensive benchmark of backdoor attack and defense methods.
 The code and data are available at [this link](https://github.com/SCLBD/BackdoorBench/tree/v1).
+* [2021-08-01] I join SCLBD to focus on AI Security research.